otsohelos/ot_harjoitustyo/MapGenerator/documentation/User Manual.md

 ## Elevation view

 Now you have a map.
 The first view you see is the Elevation view.
+A legend can be seen on the right.

 ### Back